boldflight/BibleConverter/test_EPUB/output/Job.md

 his own hands must return his wealth.
-[11] His bones were full of his youthful vigor, but that vigor will lie down with him in the dust. and he hides it under his tongue,
+[11] His bones were full of his youthful vigor, but that vigor will lie down with him in the dust.

+[12] “If evil is sweet in his mouth and he hides it under his tongue,
 [13] if he retains it for himself and does not let it go,